Misnomers & Misunderstandings About the Importance of Hydrocarbons

 Dirty Secret: Green Energy “Panacea” Revisited – Another Update!

-June 12, 2023 Article by JulieYou may have reviewed a previous soapbox speech bemoaning the absurdity of the supply-chain flaws – hiding in plain sight – that afflict the mirage of a massive worldwide conversion to EV technologies.
+June 12, 2023 Article by Jeffrey PriceYou may have reviewed a previous soapbox speech bemoaning the absurdity of the supply-chain flaws – hiding in plain sight – that afflict the mirage of a massive worldwide conversion to EV technologies.
 Well, the New York Times recently published an interesting series of charts – click here – that graphically illustrate the stranglehold that China has on this industry.
 In a nutshell, China has a dominant position somewhere in the supply chain for each of the critical materials comprising these vehicles: cobalt, lithium, nickel, etc.

 We at First Keystone are all over this issue because energy is arguably the top geopolitical factor in the world today.
 Thanks to the unanticipated shale revolution, the U.S. has miraculously reversed its position of being dependent on nasty folks for oil, and has itself ascended into being a dominating force.
 It’s this power that has enabled the Biden Administration to put the screws on Putin’s Russia.